korlando7/account-app-client/README.md

 # account-app-client
-an app that has login functionality
+a small application that currently only has login functionality.
+Still in the decision process of what to create around it.